 On June 1, 1979, the Seattle SuperSonics beat the Washington Bullets 97-93 in Landover, Maryland, to win the team's first (and only) National Basketball Association Championship.
 Guard Gus Williams scores 23 points in the decisive contest while center Jack Sikma grabs 17 rebounds.
 The win gives Seattle a 4-1 series victory and avenges the Sonics's loss to the Bullets in the 1978 NBA Finals.

 This Sonics team was especially remarkable because it boasted no single superstar.
 Coach Lenny Wilkens would eventually become the NBA's all-time winningest coach; guard Dennis Johnson went on to greater accolades with the Boston Celtics; and center Jack Sikma was an All-Star, but there was no Magic Johnson/Michael Jordan-type player on the team.
-Known for stingy defense and excellent outside shooting, this team was clearly greater than the sum of its parts.
+Known for stingy defense and excellent outside shooting, this team was greater than the sum of its parts.

-Once in the postseason, Seattle made relatively quick work of the Lakers in the conference semifinals, beating them four games to one.
+Once in the postseason, Seattle made relatively quick work of the Los Angeles Lakers in the conference semifinals, beating them four games to one.
 The SuperSonics then faced the Phoenix Suns in the conference finals, clinching a return to the Finals with a 114-110 triumph in Game 7.